socketstream/socketstream/README.md

 * Designed for large apps - excellent code organization, modularity and extensibility.
 Not a black box framework
 * True bi-directional communication using websockets (or [Socket.IO 0.9](http://socket.io) fallbacks).
 No more slow, messy AJAX!
-* Write all code in [CoffeeScript](http://jashkenas.github.com/coffee-script/) or JavaScript - your choice
+* Write all code in JavaScript or [CoffeeScript](http://jashkenas.github.com/coffee-script/) - your choice
-* Works great with [Express.js](http://expressjs.com) and other Connect-based frameworks!
+* Works well alongside [Express.js](http://expressjs.com) and other Connect-based frameworks
 * Easily share code between the client and server.
 Ideal for business logic and model validation (see Questions below)
 * Request Middleware - enabling session access, authentication, logging, distributed requests and more
 * Effortless, scalable, pub/sub baked right in - including Private Channels